pixelpusher/liveprinter/README.md

 The server front-end is coded in JavaScript using NodeJS's npm build system.
 You will need to compile it first (or [download a pre-compiled release](https://github.com/pixelpusher/liveprinter/releases)) so download and unzip the project using the link in the above right.
 Then, in your project folder, open a command prompt.
 Make sure you have npm installed.

 1. Run ```npm install``` to install required modules
     - On OS X, it's recommended to use the 'official' NodeJS from [https://nodejs.org/en/download/](https://nodejs.org/en/download/) instead of brew because there might be an error with building node-gyp.
 Then, when nodejs is installed, install node-gyp using `sudo npm install node-gyp -g` _before_ running `npm install.`
+    - On Ubuntu or linux, you'll probably need to set up your serial port permissions using ``sudo usermod -a -G tty $USERNAME`` and ``sudo usermod -a -G dialout $USERNAME`` first before running the server.
+Then assuming you are on ``/dev/ttyACM0`` try running ``echo "G28" > /devttyACM0`` in your terminal once connected via USB (check for your serial port using ``dmesg``) to run a standard bed leveling GCode and see if anything happens.
+Then, unplug and re-plug your printer usb and start the server.
-2. For production, build streamlined javascript by running ```npm run build``` and following the instructions below to get the python server up and running.
+2. For production, build streamlined javascript by running ```npm run watch``` (for some reason, build doesn't always work but watch does) and following the instructions below to get the python server up and running.
 3. For development, run ```npm run watch``` to have any saved changed automatically re-compiled.
-4. Open a second terminal and run `npm run run` to run the server, or
+4. Open a second terminal and run `npm run server` to run the server, or

 The web server (tornado 6) runs on Python 3 (3.6, 3.7 and 3.8+ tested) so you will need that installed.
 Then, use pip (the Python package manager) to install supporting libraries `python3 -m pip pyserial tornado tornado-jsonrpc2`: